-Going Green: Eco-Schools & Environmental Education for Sustainable Development (1 week)
+Going Green: Outdoor Education for Sustainable Development (1 week)

 COVID-19 Update: We can now offer our programmes online through our customised e-learning platform!
 If you represent a school, youth group, organisation or company, do contact us for a quote!